adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-it's important that this process isn't framed as one entity annexing another, but two co-equals deciding to join together
+it's important this process isn't framed as one entity annexing another, but two co-equals deciding to join together

 if a society wants to become a part of another persistently democratic one, they first have to become persistently democratic themselves